Owners of a Colorado funeral home where 190 decaying bodies were found are charged with COVID fraud

 The Hallfords left in their wake a trail of unpaid bills, disgruntled landlords and unsettled business disputes.

-Once, the couple claimed to a former landlord that they would settle their rent when they were paid for work they had done for the Federal Emergency Management Agency during the coronavirus pandemic.
+The couple once claimed to a former landlord that they would settle their rent when they were paid for work they had done for the Federal Emergency Management Agency during the COVID-19 pandemic.
 The business’ website featured logos for FEMA and the Department of Defense.

 FEMA has said they did not have any contracts with the funeral home.
-A defense department database search also showed no contracts with the funeral home.
+A defense department database search also showed no contracts with Return to Nature.

-In 2022, the company failed to pay more than $5,000 in 2022 property taxes at one of their locations, public records show.
-Then last year, the business was slapped with a $21,000 judgement for not paying for “a couple hundred cremations,” according to public records and Lisa Epps, attorney for the crematory Wilbert Funeral Services.
+The company failed to pay more than $5,000 in 2022 property taxes at one of its locations, public records show.
+Then last year, the business was slapped with a $21,000 judgement for not paying for “a couple hundred cremations,” according to public records and attorney Lisa Epps with Wilbert Funeral Services crematory.

-The new federal charges are the latest example of the owners’ alleged lies, money laundering, forgery and manipulation over the past four years, devastating hundreds of grieving families.
+The Hallfords' alleged lies, money laundering, forgery and manipulation over the past four years devastated hundreds of grieving family members.

-The discovery of the 190 bodies last year, some that had languished since 2019, left families to learn their loved ones weren’t in the ashes they were given by the funeral home.
-Instead, they were decaying in a bug-infested building about two hours south of Denver.
+The 190 bodies were discovered last year in a bug-infested storage building in the small town of Penrose, about two hours south of Denver.
+Some of the remains had languished since 2019.

-An investigation by the Associated Press found that the two owners likely sent fake ashes and fabricated cremation records.
-They appear to have written on death certificates given to families, along with ashes, that the cremations were performed by Wilbert Funeral Services, who denies performing them for the funeral home at that time.
+An investigation by The Associated Press found that the Hallfords likely sent fake ashes and fabricated cremation records to families who did business with them.
+They appear to have written on death certificates given to families, along with ashes, that the cremations were performed by Wilbert Funeral Services, which denied performing them for the funeral home at that time.

-When the decomposing bodies were identified in the funeral home’s facility, families learned that the ashes they held could not have been the remains of their loves ones.
+As the decomposing bodies were identified, families learned that the ashes they'd received could not have been the remains of their loved ones.
+Court documents allege at least some were dry concrete.

 As far back as 2020, there were concerns raised about the business’s improper storage of bodies.
 But there was no follow-up by regulators, letting the collection of bodies grow to nearly 200 over the following three years.

-Colorado has some of the most lax regulations for funeral homes in the country.
-Those who operate them don’t have to graduate high school, let alone get a degree in mortuary science or pass an exam.
-The case has pushed lawmakers to introduce bills bringing the rules in line with most other states, even surpassing some.
+Colorado has some of weakest funeral home regulations in the country.
+Funeral home operators in the state don’t have to graduate high school, let alone study mortuary science or pass an exam.

+The Hallfords case and others in recent years spurred Colorado lawmakers to introduce legislation to strengthen oversight with rules that are in line with or exceed those in other states.
+Those bills are currently moving through the state Legislature.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.